tulasireddytulasi/flutter-interview-questions/README.md

 63.What is the difference between `main` function and the `runApp()` function in Flutter?

 In Dart, main() acts as the entry point for the program whereas runApp() attaches the given widget to the screen.
+The runApp() function takes the given Widget and makes it the root of the widget tree.
+In this example, the widget tree consists of two widgets, the Center widget and its child, the Text widget.
+The framework forces the root widget to cover the screen, which means the text “Hello, world” ends up centered on screen.

 ---